xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/temperature-converter/using-code.md

 [87]   gr.SetColumn btnF2C 2
 ```

-`TempConverter[105]` adds the `Grid` to the list of Children to be managed by the `DockControl`.
+`TempConverter[105]` adds the Grid to the list of Children to be managed by the DockControl.
 ```apl
 [105]  sink←dp.Children.Add gr
 ```

-`TempConverter[107-112]` create a `ScrollBar` control.
+`TempConverter[107-112]` create a ScrollBar control.
 Its Width, Minimum and Maximum properties all accept simple numeric values.
-However, its Orientation property must be set to a member of the `System.Windows.Controls.Orientation` enumeration.
+However, its Orientation property must be set to a member of the System.Windows.Controls.Orientation enumeration.
 ```apl

 [107]  scrTemp←⎕NEW ScrollBar